 The reason there are two spinners, and two joystick/button sets, is for multiplayer.
 We didn`t go with a 4-player setup, but we still need to ensure two players can comfortably use all the hardware available to them.
-Being too close from one another was an issue on the old layout of this cabinet.
+Being too close to one another was an issue with the old layout of this cabinet.

 E- Arm access to the hardware

 Much effort is to be made for anything that is on the back – that is, closer to the monitor than the player.
-The far-back hardware needs to be accessible and unencombered, and the player’s arms need to be able to lay comfortably – so positionning of the hardware in relation to the player and the hardware in-between is matter for reflexion.
+The far-back hardware needs to be accessible and unencumbered, and the player’s arms need to be able to lay comfortably – so the positioning of the hardware in relation to the player and the hardware in-between is a matter of reflection.

 F- Hardware/software interface.

-While we won’t cover much of the electronics part of making a control panel today, having the electronics to accomodate the hardware is still something to think ahead of time.
+While we won’t cover much of the electronics part of making a control panel today, having the electronics to accommodate the hardware is still something to think about ahead of time.

-This totals 41 normal inputs, 2 mouse buttons, and 4 mouse axises that we will separate on more than a single controller.
+This totals 41 normal inputs, 2 mouse buttons, and 4 mouse axes that we will separate on more than a single controller.

-We already had an ultimarc iPac that will cover most of our needs.
+We already had an ultimate iPad that will cover most of our needs.
 Spinners, trackball, and a few buttons will get their own electronics.